tberhanu/OpenStack_Cisco/tools/shell_scripts/readme.txt

 	csb_credentials.py.enc_prod
 	oc

+NOTE: Make sure the oc file is in +x(executable) mode before building docker image

 NOTE: change the image name in YAML file, based on the image you build.

 NOTE: Make sure the CiscoIT-CSB repo is cloned to $HOME